tedneward/Azgaarnoth/Classes/Feats.md

 * When you take the Help action to aid another creature’s ability check, you can make a DC 15 Intelligence (History) check.
 On a success, that creature’s check gains a bonus equal to your proficiency bonus, as you share pertinent advice and historical examples.
 To receive this bonus, the creature must be able to understand what you’re saying.

 ## Inspiring Leader
+*Prerequisite: Charisma 13 or higher*

+You can spend 10 minutes inspiring your companions, shoring up their resolve to fight.
+When you do so, choose up to six friendly creatures (which can include yourself) within 30 feet of you who can see or hear you and who can understand you.
+Each creature can gain temporary hit points equal to your level + your Charisma modifier.
+A creature can't gain temporary hit points from this feat again until it has finished a short or long rest.

 ## Investigator
 You have an eye for detail and can pick out the smallest clues.
 You gain the following benefits: